lindsayaldous/playground/README.md

-# Adventures in learning to use Leaflet
+# Adventures in learning to work with Leaflet

 ## Version 1
 ### Displaying markers for work and education experience